MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-azure-mesh-guide.md

 1. Enter the Display Name.
 This is the name that will be shown in the Mesh Browser.
 1. Enter a Description.
 1. Press Review + Create.

     :::image type="content" source="../../media/admin-azure-mesh-guide/image006.png" alt-text="Next: Review and Create":::

 1. Review and confirm details.
 1. Press **Create**.

     Wait around two minutes while deployment is in progress.
     :::image type="content" source="../../media/admin-azure-mesh-guide/image007.png" alt-text="Next: Review and Create":::

 1. Select **Go to resource**.

     :::image type="content" source="../../media/admin-azure-mesh-guide/image008.png" alt-text="Go to resource":::

 1. Click Mesh world Images on the left-side menu.
 1. Upload a Mesh world icon image and Mesh world background image.
 Click Save.
 1. Note that the Mesh world Icon is the one that shows up on the left-side bar in the Mesh Dashboard.

     :::image type="content" source="../../media/admin-azure-mesh-guide/image009.png" alt-text="Mesh world location ":::

 #### Issues with world creation?

-See the troubleshooting section for help with world creation errors.
-(HEADERLINK)
+See the T[roubleshooting section](#troubleshooting-azure-set-up) for help with world creation errors.

 ## Identity and Access Management (IAM)